 Sharks.
 CMM-2010-07 requires reporting of shark catches and discards by gear type and species.
 The measure also established a limit on the ratio of shark fins to total shark weight that can be retained onboard fishing vessels, and encourages the release of live sharks.
 CMM-2011-04 prohibits the retention on board of oceanic white tip sharks and CMM-13-08 does the same for silky sharks.
 CMM-2012-04 prohibits deliberate purse seine sets around whale sharks and requires reporting of interactions.
-WCPFC has initiated a research plan aimed at improving statistics and observer coverage on sharks and conducting assessments for key shark species (Clarke and Harley, 2010).
+From December 2015 the Commission endorses the whale shark and rays handling guidelines from its Technical and Compliance committee.
+For longline fisheries that target tunas and billfishes, CMM-2014-05 requires Members to either not use wire trace as branch lines or not use shark lines; for fisheries targeting sharks, it requires a management plan to limit shark catches.
+WCPFC initiated a research plan aimed at improving statistics and observer coverage on sharks and conducting assessments for key shark species (Clarke and Harley, 2010).
 Sea birds.
 CMM 2012-07 requires longliners operating north of 23°N and south of 23°S to use at least two of several mitigation measures such as weighted branch lines or tori (bird-scaring) lines.
 The measure also encourages mitigation research to be conducted by WCPFC members.
 Cetaceans.
 CMM-2011-03 prohibits deliberate purse seine sets around cetaceans and requires reporting of interactions.

 Other finfish.
 Striped marlin are also caught as bycatch in longline fisheries; this species is of more concern because it has been declining in abundance.
 The WCPFC adopted CMM 2010-01 which sets a cap on the catch of striped marlin for each member relative to historical levels.